mathjax/MathJax-docs/output.rst

 would specify TeX input and CommonHTML output for the mathematics in your document.

 The **CommonHTML output processor** produces high-quality output in all modern browsers, with results that are consistent across browsers and operating systems.
 This is MathJax's primary output mode since MathJax v2.6.
 Its major advantage is its quality, consistency, and speed as well as support for server-side generation.
 Its browser supports starts with IE9 and equivalent browsers and it degrades gracefully on older browsers.
-The CommonHTML output uses web-based fonts so that users don't have to have math fonts installed on their computers.
+The CommonHTML output uses web-based fonts so that users don't have to have math fonts installed on their computers, but will use locally installed ones if they are available.
 It currently only supports MathJax's default TeX fonts.

 The **HTML-CSS output processor** produces high-quality output in all browsers, with results that are consistent across browsers and operating systems.
 This was MathJax's primary output mode prior to MathJax v2.6.
 Its major advantage is its quality and consistency on legacy browsers starting with IE6.
 The HTML-CSS output uses web-based fonts so that users don't have to have math fonts installed on their computers but can use locally installed fonts instead.

 The **SVG output processor** uses `Scalable Vector Graphics` to render the mathematics on the page.
-SVG is supported in all the major browsers and most mobile devices;
-note, however, that Internet Explorer prior to IE9 does not support SVG, and IE9 only does in "IE9 standards mode", nor its emulation modes for earlier versions.
-The SVG output mode is high quality and slightly faster than HTML-CSS, and it does not suffer from some of the font-related issues that HTML-CSS does, so prints well in all browsers.
+SVG is supported in all the major browsers and most mobile devices; note, however, that Internet Explorer prior to IE9 does not support SVG, and IE9 only does in "IE9 standards mode", not its emulation modes for earlier versions.
+The SVG output mode is high quality and somewhat faster than HTML-CSS, and it does not suffer from some of the font-related issues that HTML-CSS does, so prints well in all browsers.
 Since it uses SVG data instead of font files, it is not affected by user based web-font blocking.
-The disadvantages of this mode are the following: first, it does not take advantage of locally installed fonts, and so only has access to the characters in its (pseudo) web-based fonts, and second, its variable-width tables become fixed size once they are typeset, and don't rescale if the window size changes (for example).
+One disadvantage of this mode is that its variable-width tables become fixed size once they are typeset, and don't rescale if the window size changes (for example).
 Since equation numbers are handled through variable-width tables, that means equation numbers may not stay at the edge of the window if it is resized.
+Also, because its mathematical characters are produced by paths, not characters in a font, they can't be copy and pasted, as the output of the HTML-based processors can.

 The **NativeMML output processor** uses the browser's internal MathML support (if any) to render the mathematics.
 Currently, Firefox has native support for MathML, and IE has the `MathPlayer plugin
 <http://www.dessci.com/en/products/mathplayer/>`_ for rendering
 MathML.
-Opera has some built-in support for MathML that works well with simple equations, but fails with more complex formulas, so we don't recommend using the NativeMML output processor with Opera.
 Safari has some support for MathML since version 5.1, but the quality is not as high as either Firefox's implementation or IE with MathPlayer.
 Chrome, Konqueror, and most other browsers don't support MathML natively, but this may change in the future, since MathML is part of the HTML5 specification.

-The advantage of the NativeMML output processor is its speed, since native MathML support is usually faster than converting to HTML-with-CSS and SVG The disadvantage is that you are dependent on the browser's MathML implementation for your rendering, and these vary in quality of output and completeness of implementation.
+The advantage of the NativeMML output processor is its speed, since native MathML support is usually faster than converting to HTML-with-CSS and SVG.
+The disadvantage is that you are dependent on the browser's MathML implementation for your rendering, and these vary in quality of output and completeness of implementation.
 MathJax relies on features that are not available in some renderers (for example, Firefox's MathML support does not implement the features needed for labeled equations).
-While MathJax's NativeMML output processor works around various limitations of Firefox/Gecko and Safari/WebKit, the results using the NativeMML output processor may have spacing or other rendering problems that are outside of MathJax's control.
+While MathJax's NativeMML output processor works around various limitations of Firefox/Gecko and Safari/WebKit, the results using the NativeMML output processor may have spacing, font, or other rendering problems that are outside of MathJax's control.

 The **PreviewHTML output processor** produces fast but low-quality output in all modern browsers.
 It is designed to serve as a fast preview mode as its layout quality is nowhere near the quality of the CommonHTML, HTML-CSS, and SVG output processors.
 Its major advantage is its speed.
 Its browser supports starts with IE8.
 It uses locally installed Times-like fonts and does not load any webfonts.

-The **PlainSource output processor** injects the plain text source of the equations instead; if the input is MathML, the output processor will prefer TeX and AsciiMath notation (in that order) if it is available in ``<annotation>`` elements.
-This output is a convenience output for users who prefer raw source, e.g., users who need to copy&paste larger document fragments and users of assistive technologies.
+The **PlainSource output processor** injects the plain text source of the equations instead of a typeset version; if the input is MathML, the output processor will prefer TeX and AsciiMath notation (in that order) if it is available in ``<annotation>`` elements.
+This output is a convenience output for users who prefer raw source, e.g., users who need to copy and paste larger document fragments and users of assistive technologies.

 .. _automatic-linebreaking: